sarahdohagabrielle/Projet-CY-antibio-tech-Sarah-doha-Gabrielle-/README.md

 ---

-## 📝 CSV File Format
+## CSV File Format

-Your CSV should include at least the following columns:
+Your CSV should include :

 * `mouse_ID` → unique identifier for each mouse
 * `sample_type` → type of sample (`fecal`, `cecal`, `ileal`)